 This is essentially two copies of the exact same test.
-By keeping the test material the same, the only relevant variable is the training.
+By keeping the online test maker material the same, the only relevant variable is the training.
 Thus, a more accurate measure of the value of the training is obtained.

 Your test should clearly reflect the goals of the training.
 If there is knowledge to be learned, your test should assess that knowledge via questions and tasks which demonstrate knowledge acquisition.
 In cases where real-life, interpersonal interactions are the aim, your test must have those opportunities.
 In other words, your test should accurately reflect what you want your trainees to know/do at the end of their training.

 Current Kirkpatrick additions to their training evaluation model include a post-test component of student reflection.
 Trainees are asked to assess what differences the training will make to their work performance in the future, their level of confidence in being able to put these differences into practice, and how much motivation they have to actually do this.

 3rd Training Evaluation Question: OK, did anything change…really?